MJWootton-Research/Macchiato/README.md

 git pull
 ```

 In the following sections, it is assumed that Python 3 is invoked by `python`.
-Depending on system step up, one may need to substitute this command with `python3`.
+Depending on  step up, one may need to substitute this command with `python3`.
 The default version of Python can be found via:

 ```shell
 python --version
 ```

-If not already present, Python 3 should be installed via your operating system's package manager or obtained from www.python.org
+If not already present, Python 3 should be installed via your operating 's package manager or obtained from www.python.org

-### System Integration
+###  Integration

 One can configure their system to allow Macchiato to be accessed conveniently from any working directory within a terminal or Python session, such that simulations can be initiated with command `Macchiato` from any location, and that a Python script using the module need only include the line `import Macchiato`, regardless of the file path.